geek-kb/k8s_security/docs/attack_vectors/container_escape.md

 ## **Warning: Security Risk**

-**This script is intended for educational and security research purposes only.** It demonstrates how an attacker can escape a container and gain access to the host system.
+**The information and the script included in this article are intended for educational and security research purposes only.** It demonstrates how an attacker can escape a container and gain access to the host system.
 Running this script on a production system or unauthorized environment can lead to **severe security breaches, data loss, and system compromise.**

 **Use this script only in a controlled, isolated testing environment where you have explicit permission.** Misuse of this information may violate company policies or legal regulations.